Hybrid Core WordPress theme framework

 hybrid-core (you can name the folder anything), you'd add this code to your theme's

 That will load and initialize the framework.
 You'll have to learn the ins-and-outs of the framework though to actually make use of it.
-The code itself is very well documented, but I also have documentation available to club members at Theme Hybrid.
+The code itself is very well documented.

 No, Hybrid Core is not a theme.
 It is a framework that you drop into your theme folder to help you build themes.